Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - Age older than 50

-- Family history of GERD, Barrett esophagus, or esophageal cancer
+- A family history of GERD, Barrett esophagus, or esophageal cancer

 What are the signs and symptoms of Barrett esophagus?

-Signs and symptoms of Barrett esophagus are usually related to the signs and symptoms of GERD.
-You may also have any of the following:
+Signs and symptoms are usually related to the signs and symptoms of GERD.
+You may have any of the following:

 - Bitter or acid taste in your mouth